 Present in Haiti since 1989, Terre des hommes (Tdh) strengthens protective measures for children within their families, public institutions and communities, provides care to children suffering from malnutrition, improves access to water and sanitation and supplies emergency aid during disasters.
-In 2013, almost 10’457 people benefited from the activities of Tdh.
+More than 29,300 people benefitted from Tdh’s activities in 2014.

 Since the 2010 earthquake, the number of people living in camps has dropped from 1.5 million to 350'000 by 2013.
 Half of the ten million cubic metres of debris have been cleared away.
 However, only a tiny percentage of the 100,000 seriously damaged homes have been rebuilt.
 There remains a great need regarding access to drinking water , sanitation and child protection mechanisms in particular.
 Now considered endemic, cholera will continue to claim victims in coming years.
 According to OCHA (UN Office for the Coordination of Humanitarian Affairs) in January 2013, 2.1 million people were still living in a state of chronic food insecurity.

 Centered at -72.285215 18.971187 7